Using Nursing Slings and Breastfeeding

 - Does the sling look comfortable?

 - Do you like the color and design?

-Mothers might feel that they are more capable of dealing with a demanding baby in this way, and might even continue to breastfeed much longer.
+Mothers might feel more capable of dealing with a demanding baby in this way and might even continue to breastfeed much longer.